-The downside of heavy sweating is that you lost body fluid content, so risk of dehydration.
-Dehydration is not good; particularly, for people with diabetes this makes your blood-glucose control difficult.
+The downside of heavy sweating is that you lost fluid body content, so the risk of dehydration.
+Dehydration is not good; mainly, for people with diabetes, this makes your blood-glucose control difficult.
 Thus, you need to hydrate yourself with plenty of water.

 Exercising tiredness and exercise benefits

 When you begin, exercising your body may demand more oxygen than before this may make you feel some tiredness at the beginning.
 As you, continue doing the exercise, your lung's capacity increases to processes more oxygen.